A Copywriter is Born.

 Ouch again.
 This was another major blow to the Creative Writer in me.
 I have found that no one appreciates flowery, descriptive, fancy, and uncommon words.
 While they are great for poetry and fiction, you can toss them aside when approaching web copy.

 You’ll get a lot of crinkled noses and furrowed brows, and feedback like “No one talks like this!
-Who says this word?” (omg, it’s me, I use those words!)
-That’s probably why you like the words in the first place, but again – you’ve got to keep things simple.
+Who says this word?”.
+You probably like those words because those are the words you use, but again — you’ve got to keep things simple.

 Writers often get carried away in their wordgasms.